Skip to main content

 Google ADK

-• supports workflow agents and LLM-driven dynamic routing
+• Google's modular framework with workflow agents (Sequential, Parallel, Loop) for deterministic flow and LlmAgent for LLM-driven dynamic routing

 PydanticAI